cloudmesh-community/case/README.md

 ## Design

 Laser cut parts utilize 3mm cut-to-size acrylic supplied to IU from https://www.tapplastics.com/product/plastics/cut_to_size_plastic.
-To ensure that the matterial will fit into the laser cutter, acrylic sheets are ordered with dimentions reduced by a quater inch.
 Acrylic may come cast or extruded.
 Choosing cast acrylic will give a higher quality in color and engraving but it is also more expensive.
 Here is a list of acrylic options based on the size of the case aranged as it would be for cutting; this is about 21 3/16inx 15in.

 * Extruded Acrylic (Clear): $11.16